 Lesson #1: Assume child knows more, and always give them a voice.

 The truly spoiled are raised in a home where the child is viewed as the ultimate authority.
-Lessons you may have learned from your parents, books you may have read, advice from psychologists, as well as your “common sense” must be thrown out the window when faced with a child who objects your wisdom, your consequences, or your limit-setting.
+Lessons you may have learned from your parents, books you may have read, advice from psychologists, as well as your “common sense” must be thrown out the window when faced with a child who objects to your wisdom, your consequences, or your limit-setting.

 Remember: Assume they know more.
 When they argue about something, listen and give in.
 When it comes to what’s healthy, of course, they should choose their food.
-When it comes to video games, violent or not, of course they should own it if they want it.
+When it comes to video games, violent or not, of course, they should own them if they want it.
 When it comes to bedtime, unquestionably your kids know better what is good for them.
 You get the idea here… easy start!
 But really, it’s only the beginning.

 Lesson #2: Work harder at your children’s happiness, work harder at your children’s success and work harder at your children’s lives than they do.

 This lesson is one of those “insider secrets” that must be considered carefully when in the race for the truly spoiled.
-If your child is given homework, made sure that you prod, push, negotiate… and ultimately work harder at solving their homework problems than they do.
-If they keep forgetting their baseball glove, cleats or (fill in the blank), even after you repeatedly remind them, then turn the car around on the way to the game to retrieve it!
+If your child is given homework, making sure that you prod, push, negotiate… and ultimately work harder at solving their homework problems than they do.
+If they keep forgetting their baseball glove, cleats, or (fill in the blank), even after you repeatedly remind them, then turn the car around on the way to the game to retrieve it!
 For any serious projects, you must stay up late while they go to bed.
 If your child is unhappy, negative, and demanding you to ‘fix-it’, then do so!
 Over and over…keep trying to fix it while they complain.

 Work harder at solving their problems.
 Work harder at their happiness.
 Work harder at everything in their life.
 You will teach them a core lesson in entitlement: “It’s someone else’s job to make me happy…successful…and competent.”